Search here...

 How to get to Pantelleria

-You can also get to Pantelleria by Ferry from Trapani.
+You can also get to Pantelleria by ferry from Trapani.
 The fastest ferry (Liberty Lines) takes two and a half hours and the slowest (Siremar) takes 6 hours.

 Where to stay in Pantelleria